Last Updated on by

 The garden was first designed for a government official about a thousand years ago.
 It was called ‘the Hall of Ten Thousand Books’ at the time because the owner had so many books, stored in three separate studies within the garden.
 Centuries later, around 1765, another official, Song Zongyuan bought and restored the garden.

-It’s said that the official became frustrated with bureaucracy and that he preferred to be a fisherman than a bureaucrat.
+According to local lore, the official became frustrated with bureaucracy and preferred to be a fisherman than a bureaucrat.
 He renamed the garden to ‘Wangshi Yuan’, meaning a fisherman’s garden.

 We’d been to a Chinese painting class in Yangshuo just days before, learning how to paint bamboo.
 It was such a treat to find these beautiful painted panels, covered in bamboo (so much better than my painted efforts).